Corporate Governance

 Risk Management Committee

-At present, the Risk Management Committee is chaired by the President and Representative Director, and it consists of the director in charge of risk management and managers of each department in charge of risk.
-Its secretariat consists of the Division Manager of the Risk Management Office, the Division Manager of Operational Support, Department Manager of the Administrative, Division Manager of the Corporate Planning, and Department Manager of the Sustainability Management.
+At present, the Risk Management Committee is chaired by the President and Representative Director, and it consists of the Director (Division Manager of Sustainability Management) as vice chair and managers of each department in charge of risk.
+Its secretariat consists of the Division Manager of the Risk Management Office and Department Manager of the Sustainability Management.

 Sustainability Committee